eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/agent/retrieveragent.md

 description: Description of the RetrieverAgent component
 ---

+**Description:** A RetrieverAgent is an agent that will take a query, rewrite it for better similarity vector search, and then perform the vector search on the document store.
+The agent will dynamically load and embed files, so it is not performant for loading large bodies of files, but performs very well for small to medium-sized document stores (hundreds to thousands of documents) which are updating frequently.

 | Property                                         | Pattern | Type                           | Deprecated | Definition | Title/Description                           |
 | ------------------------------------------------ | ------- | ------------------------------ | ---------- | ---------- | ------------------------------------------- |
 | + [implementation](#implementation )             | No      | const                          | No         | -          | Implementation                              |